You’ll lose more than 50% of your potential customers if your website is not optimized for mobile web traffic!

 6. Choose a Reliable Web Host

-The location of your web hosting server affects the visibility of your website, especially if you are running your website from an obscure location.
+The location of your web hosting server affects the visibility of your website, especially if you are running your site from an obscure place.

-Let’s say for example that you are based in Thailand and operating some kind of online store selling Thai products.
+Let’s say, for example, that you are based in Thailand and operating an online store selling Thai products.
 Logically you might opt for a local hosting solution with servers physically located in that country, which is likely cheaper than hosting servers located elsewhere.

-However, you must consider your target audience and where you want your web traffic to originate from.
+However, it would help if you considered your target audience and where you want your web traffic to originate from.
 If you want to attract web traffic from all over the world, your visitors literally have to get to Thailand from their location.
-Thailand has only one main pipe connecting the Internet to the rest of the world so the web traffic flowing to your Thailand-hosted website will experience web-traffic jams.
+Thailand has only one main pipe connecting the Internet to the rest of the world, so the web traffic flowing to your Thailand-hosted website will experience web-traffic jams.

-Your hosting server’s reliability is also important.
+Your hosting server’s reliability is also essential.
 A server with frequent downtime also negatively impacts search results.

 7. Check and Improve Your Site’s Loading Times

-Test the speed at which your web pages load on a mobile phone with ThinkGoogle’s Mobile Speed Test tool.
+Test the speed at which your web pages load on a mobile phone with ThinkGoogle Mobile Speed Test tool.
 It’s free to use.
-Type in your website’s URL and after a few moments the result appear showing how many seconds your web pages take to load on a 3G or 4G connection.
+Type in your website’s URL, and after a few moments, the result appears showing how many seconds your web pages take to load on a 3G or 4G connection.